LukeShortCloud/card_games_converter/cgc_tdd.md

     * Completed milestone `1.2.0`.
     * Split and rename "convert_batch_individual" into two separate functions: "convert_batch_directory" which now loops over images and converts them using common logic from "convert_single".
     * Remove unused `--ppi-size` CLI argument.
+* 2018-09-19
+    * Update function definitions to include methods used for caching.